Hermann-web/opencf-core/README.md

 The file conversion process can be dissected into three distinct instances:

 - **Reader**: Handles input-output (IO) operations, transforming files into objects.
-Readers are implementations of the abstract class `FileReader` present in `io_handler.py`.
+Readers are implementations of the abstract class `Reader` present in `io_handler.py`.
 - **Converter**: Facilitates object-to-object conversion, acting as an intermediary for data transformation.
 Converters are implementations of the abstract class `BaseConverter` present in `base_converter.py`.

 - **Writer (Optional)**: Reverses the IO process, converting objects back into files.
-Writers are implementations of the abstract class `FileWriter` present in `io_handler.py`.
+Writers are implementations of the abstract class `Writer` present in `io_handler.py`.

 ## Modules

 - **io_handler.py**: Contains classes for reading from and writing to files, including text, CSV, JSON, XML, and image files.
-It includes abstract classes for `FileReader` and `FileWriter`.
+It includes abstract classes for `Reader` and `Writer`.
 - **mimes.py**: Provides a MIME type guesser utility for detecting file MIME types based on file content.
 - **filetypes.py**: Defines enums and classes for representing different file types and handling file type validation.
 - **base_converter.py**: Implements the base converter class and the resolved input file class for performing file conversion tasks.
 It includes the `BaseConverter` abstract class.